GSA/digitalgov.gov/content/posts/2017/11/2017-11-14-a-better-digitalgov.md

 summary: 'We’re going to try something new here, something better.'
 authors:
   - jeremyzilar
+  - john-sullivan
+  - eric-mill
 tag:
   - DigitalGov
 featured_image:
   uid: tile-1
   alt: A better DigitalGov
+deck: 'We’re going to try something new here'
 ---

-Hi.

-We’re going to try something new here.

 We’re going to tell the story of how we’re rebuilding DigitalGov from the ground up — writing about the specific challenges we face, the methods and tools we’re using to overcome them, and how we’re measuring the results of our work.